gahmtech/gahmtech.github.io/missing_sysadmin.md

 This is my first writeup of a completed CTF challenge.

+### Introduction
-So this is a CTF, called "The Missing Sysadmin" by Björn Ettelman
+So this is a CTF, called "The Missing Sysadmin" by Björn Ettelman.

 <img width="640" height="480" alt="image" src="https://github.com/user-attachments/assets/f41fc666-4139-4704-9742-06e5fe3aaac3" />

 So how do i start gathering information?

+### Gathering information

 Let's begin with an basic nmap scan to check for open ports.